hatcat007/SoulMatch-V1_Gemini_Studio1/Docs/SOULMATCH.md

 ### 2.1.
 Onboarding & Authentication

 *   **Multi-step Onboarding:** A visually engaging, multi-step onboarding process introduces new users to the app's core value propositions: AI matching, personality analysis, and a strong focus on safety.
-*   **User Authentication:** Standard email/password login and signup flows are available.
+*   **User Authentication:** Standard email/password login and signup flows are available, handled by Supabase Auth.
 *   **Organization Onboarding:** A streamlined process for organizations to create profiles.
 It features an AI-powered data import functionality that can scrape information from a Facebook page to pre-fill the profile, simplifying the setup process.
 *   **Safety First:** The concept heavily emphasizes user safety, mentioning mandatory **MitID verification** and facial recognition to ensure genuine identities and create a secure environment.